Kohler Research Program

 Research Overview

-Dr. Kohler’s research is primarily focused on developing and implementing interventions to address social, behavioral, and structural determinants of cancer disparities.
-Specifically, her work evaluates interventions to improve human papillomavirus (HPV)-related cancer control in racial/ethnic minorities and socio-economically vulnerable populations.
-Dr. Kohler uses both qualitative and quantitative methods in domestic and international settings.
-Much of her current work is on implementation of HPV self-sampling for cervical cancer screening and HPV vaccination.
+Dr. Kohler’s interdisciplinary research is focused on developing and implementing interventions to address social, behavioral, and structural determinants of cancer disparities.
+Currently, her work evaluates interventions to improve human papillomavirus (HPV)-related cancer control in racial/ethnic minorities and socially vulnerable populations.
+Much of Dr. Kohler’s work uses both qualitative and quantitative methods to ensure community voices are reflected in research projects spanning community outreach, primary care, and oncology services.

 Research Interests